 With more people relying on phones and tablets than laptops and PCs as their everyday computers, printers are becoming less common in the average family home.
 You've probably uploaded your favourite digital photos to Facebook and Instagram, but physical photo albums and frames still have their place.
-We look at a few instant photo printers that let you print directly from your phone.

 If you want something a little more retro, you can also buy a camera that prints photos as you shoot them, just like an old-fashioned Polaroid.
 Take a look at our round-up of the best instant cameras to see if any take your fancy.